rajatagrawal1094/RedHatSatellite-6.15-Installation-Connected/README.md

 - SELinux must be enabled, either in enforcing or permissive mode.

+> [!WARNING]
+> Installation with disabled SELinux is not supported.

 #### Synchronized System Clock

 - The system clock on the base operating system where you are installing your Satellite Server must be synchronized across the network.